 In most cases where the other party was clearly at fault, the injured party will receive at least some compensation for their pain and suffering.
 Most insurance companies recognize that people who are injured in a car accident deserve something for their pain and inconvenience.
 Often, the amount insurance carriers try to get away with, at first, is very low.
 But with proper attorney representation, this number can be increased to reach an acceptable sum.

 Many car accident victims pay less attention to the effects of the accident on their emotional and mental health.
 There is not widespread attention paid to car accident victims who are emotionally or mentally injured due to either the trauma of the collision itself or the struggle they face in dealing with their physical injuries.
-An experienced auto accident attorney understands that these injuries can be just as devastating as physical ones.
+An experienced West Chester car accident attorney understands that these injuries can be just as devastating as physical ones.
 At Wilk Law, we believe that you deserve to recover for all the injuries you sustained, including those that are mental or emotional in nature.
 Contact us today for a free consultation.